EuroPython/programapi/README.md

 # 🎤 programapi

-This project powers the **EuroPython 2025** website and Discord bot by downloading, transforming, and serving clean, structured JSON files for sessions, speakers, and the schedule, all pulled from Pretalx.
+This project powers the **EuroPython 2025** website, Discord bot, and internal bot 🦜 by downloading, transforming, and serving clean, structured JSON files for sessions, speakers, and the schedule, all pulled from Pretalx.

 Built for transparency.
 Designed for reuse.
 Optimized for EuroPython.